santanunath/ok-docker-asp-dotnet-api-app/README.md

-this api Application name was MyApi
+this api Application name is MyApi

 this application was created with below command.